gkatarina/graphics-project/README.md

 **Computer graphics project**

 Day and night mode
-Includes everything from 1 - 9 week from the computer graphics course + face culling (on the models), advanced lighting (applied in shaders whenever any kind of lighting is included) and blending (mode discard used - on the grass texture).
+Includes everything from 1 - 9 week in the computer graphics course + face culling (on the models), advanced lighting and blending (mode discard - used on the grass texture).
 Group A - cubemaps (enviroment)
-Group B - hdr & bloom (moon/sun glow)
+Group B - HDR & Bloom (moon/sun glow)

 W, A, S, D for moving around.
-Use SHIFT to toggle fast movement on or off.
+Use SHIFT to toggle fast movement on or to turn it off.
-F1 to toggle ImGui on/off.
+F1 to toggle ImGui on or off.
 ImGui gives mouse input + controls.
 M to switch between night and day mode.
 F to toggle flashlight on/off.
 Flashlight can be used only in night mode.
-SPACE to toggle Bloom on/off
+SPACE to toggle Bloom on/off.

 _Models_
 Dam object: https://www.turbosquid.com/FullPreview/1868860